anilkarwa/Flower-Mandi/Mandi Front End/README.md

 # mandi

-> Flower Mandi by Softvent
+> Flower Mandi is a PWA application developed for framer to create and accept order using table.

 ## Build Setup